Isaiah Chapter 60

 “Midian … Ephah … Sheba”: The descendants of Midian, Abraham’s son through Keturah (Gen. 25:1-2), inhabited the desert areas east of the Jordan River.
 Ephah was one of the sons of Midian (Gen. 25:4), whose descendants settled on the East coast of the Elanitic Gulf.
 Sheba was a district in Arabia noted for its wealth (1 Kings 10:1-2).

 There are two ways to look at this Scripture.
 In the literal sense, there were caravans of camels which brought great wealth into Jerusalem.
-This could also be speaking of the wise men, bringing gifts to baby Jesus.
+This could also be speaking of the wise men, bringing gifts to the young child, baby Jesus.

 We do not know exactly how much of the gold, frankincense, and myrrh they brought.
 They came a great distance, so they could have had camels to carry themselves and their gifts.